Revision Breast Procedures

 Types of Implants

 - Saline - Saline implants are filled with sterile saline, or salt water, which is a natural body substance.
 These implants are placed within the implant pocket and are then inflated with saline to the desired volume.
 While the incidence of rupture is low, it is slightly higher than with silicone gel due to the fluid nature of the filler as well as the presence of the fill port which can fail.
 Since salt water is absorbed by the body, a rupture is more easily detected by the patient.
 Should a rupture occur, all of the brand name implant manufacturers provide a lifetime warranty for replacement of the device.
-Also since the implant is filled with a fluid, the risk of rippling, wrinkling and heaviness in the lower pole of the breast are greater than with a silicone device.
+Also since the implant is filled with a fluid, the risk of rippling, wrinkling and heaviness in the lower pole of the breast are greater than with a silicone device, and it is easier to feel the edges a saline device .
 The more soft tissue coverage provided, the less noticeable these findings will be.
-For this reason, most saline devices are placed beneath the pectoralis major muscle if possible.
+For this reason, most saline devices are placed beneath the pectoralis major muscle if possible and are not as popular as their silicone gel counterparts.

-- Silicone (Gel) - Round smooth and textured silicone implants are filled with a semi-cohesive silicone gel that gained FDA approval in 2006.
-These implants are unlike the old liquid gel devices used previously, in that the gel is thicker, rupture and capsular contracture are infrequent, and if there is a device failure, the gel sticks together and would be unlikely to leak into surrounding breast tissue.
+- Silicone (Gel) - Round and shaped, smooth and textured silicone implants are filled with a semi-cohesive silicone gel that gained FDA approval in 2006.
+These implants are unlike the old liquid gel devices used previously, in that the gel is thicker, rupture and capsular contracture are infrequent, and if there is a device failure (which is actually less likely than with a saline device), the gel sticks together and would be unlikely to leak into surrounding breast tissue.
 If a mammogram were suspicious for implant rupture, an ultrasound or MRI might be indicated for diagnosis.
-Cohesive round devices are available in three different projections.
-Many women believe these gel devices feel softer and more similar to normal breast tissue than saline implants, with less chance of detectable rippling or wrinkling.
+Cohesive round devices are available in three different projections, and textured shaped devices also exist.
+Many women believe silicone gel devices feel softer and more similar to normal breast tissue than saline implants, with less chance of detectable rippling, wrinkling, or edge palpability.

-- Fully cohesive shaped ("Gummi-bear") implants - All three brand name implant manufacturers now make anatomically shaped, more cohesive silicone gel implants, some of which gained FDA approval in 2014.
-Allergan still has two Style 410 devices available only to clinical trial patients and chosen investigators.
-Dr. Samuels is one of fewer than 30 surgeons in the U.S. selected to complete the clinical trial of Allergan's Style 410 "Gummibear" device.
-While this device is extensively studied and widely used in Europe, it remains one of the best devices for revision patients.
-Since Dr. Samuels is one of the few surgeons in the U.S. who is approved to use this device, patients come from all over the U.S. for evaluation.
-Shaped devices provide a great option for patients who desire a more natural breast shape.
+- Cohesive shaped ("Gummi-bear") implants - All three brand name implant manufacturers have historically made anatomically shaped, more cohesive silicone gel implants, most of which gained FDA approval in 2014.
+Dr. Samuels is one of fewer than 30 surgeons in the U.S. selected to complete the clinical trial of some of these textured, shaped devices.
+These devices remain safe and extensively studied and widely used in Europe and the U.S., and textured shaped devices remain some of the best devices for breast implant revision and reconstruction patients.
+Since Dr. Samuels was one of the few surgeons in the U.S. who were approved to use the early shaped and round high profile devices, patients come from all over the U.S. for evaluation.
+Shaped devices provide a great option for patients who desire a more natural breast shape and for revision patients.
 Also, the more cohesive the filler, the more "form stable" its shape will be, and the lower the capsular contracture and rupture rates will be.
+In 2019, Allergan's textured saline and silicone gel shaped devices were removed from the market for general use due to a very low risk/association with a capsular disease process known as BIA-ALCL.
+ALCL (Breast Implant Associated - Anapestic Large Cell Lymphoma) was reported to have developed in the capsule of 0.03% of all textured devices.
+Sentra and Mentor's risk of this rare disease is at least 6% lower than that of Allergan, so Sientra and Mentor do still make a differently textured device that is still available for those patients who would receive a better cosmetic result with a textured, shaped device (than with a smooth round device).
+The nuances of which breast implant is best for each patient is carefully discussed with each patient at the time of their personal consultations.
+For more information on ALCL, please visit plasticsurgery.org or contact our office.

-Breast revision surgery, even given its increased complexity for the surgeon performing the operation, isn't typically any harder for the patient to recover from, with the exception of the fact that surgical drains are typically used for a period of ten to fourteen days after surgery.
+Breast revision surgery, even given its increased complexity for the surgeon performing the operation, isn't typically any harder for the patient to recover from than primary breast augmentation or augmentation-mastopexy, with the exception of the fact that surgical drains are typically used for a period of ten to fourteen days after surgery.
 These drains are easily cared for at home by the patient and easily removed in the office, but otherwise, recovery times closely resemble those of primary breast augmentation or lift since Dr. Samuels uses the Quick Recovery Technique in all her breast implant surgeries.
 Additionally, Dr. Samuels has additional experience in the use of fat grafting techniques, and the use of acellular dermal matrix substances, which are occasionally helpful in a revision surgery.

 As with primary breast augmentation, cessation of nicotine usage six weeks prior to surgery as well as after, is important for optimal healing.
 Dr. Samuels and her staff will spend appropriate time in consultation and in your pre-operative appointments to answer all of your questions regarding your surgery.